 Interested applicants are required to complete an online application and attach a letter of intent to apply.
-Applications and letters will be evaluated for eligibility and those deemed likely to lead to future funding will be invited to submit a complete proposal.
-The letter of intent to apply should contain:
+Applications and letters are evaluated for eligibility and those deemed likely to lead to future funding will be invited to submit a complete proposal.
+The letter of intent should be limited to one page and should contain:

 - A. Name of applicant

 - B. Title of proposal

+- C. Specific Aims

-- C. 200-word abstract, including how your study will lead to future funding.
+- D. Abstract, including how your study will lead to future funding.

-- D. Discipline of study:
+- E. Discipline of study:

 - 1. Social, Prevention and Community-based research

 - 2. Clinical research

 - 3. Immunology, Virology and Molecular Biology

 - 4. Epidemiology/Biostatistics

 - 5. Implementation Science

-- E. Name of mentor or request for CFAR to assign
+- F. Name of mentor or request for CFAR to assign

-Letters of Intent are due by February 11th at 08:00 AM ET and should be uploaded into our online system, which will open by January 15th.
-You will be notified no later than Friday, February 15th if your project has been selected to proceed to a full application.
+Please upload your Letter of Intent into our online system, which will be open by July 1, no later than July 15, 08:00 AM ET.
+We will notify you by Monday, July 22 if your project has been selected to proceed to a full application.